 Personal motivation, meaningful experiences, and well-documented involvement in tactical medicine are highly desirable and should be anticipated discussion points.
 Functional experiences in other prehospital settings such as disaster and EMS are also noteworthy.

 Tactical physicians must be able to demonstrate strong leadership, clear decision-making, and clinical excellence under challenging and stressful conditions.
 Some interview questions may seek to determine an applicant’s aptitude and suitability for medical operations in complex and austere field environments.

 How many interviews should I go on?

-If you are invited to interview at the single program in existence, you should go.
+If you are invited to interview at any of the three programs in existence, you should go.

 PREPARING FOR FELLOWSHIP